jdyen/FREE/Readme.md

 For OSX users: navigate to the folder OSX/ and download the file FREE_x.x.tar.gz into a local directory on your computer.
 If you install this version, you do not need to install the rstan, R2WinBUGS, coda or boot packages

 #### Experimental
 A simple install procedure has been developed, but is currently experimental and may not work on all systems.
+You will still need to download the appropriate FREE_x.x.tar.gz file (OSX or Windows) to your working directory.

 Simply enter the following into your R console (setting OSX.install=TRUE for OSX users).
 ```